pitchbytez99/florida_traffic_cameras/README.md

 ---

 ## About
-Custom integration to expose any Florida traffic camera as a camera entity in Home Assistant Traffic cameras that can be used can be found on **https://fl511.com/map**
+Custom integration to expose any Florida traffic camera as a camera entity in Home Assistant.
+Traffic cameras that can be used can be found on **https://fl511.com/map**

 ### Configuration